andretauffer/git_library/README.md

 To get it running run npm install inside the root and inside the client folder.
 Then follow this READ ME.

-### to finish the database setup

-Update the docker-compose.yaml file with your database information: container_name(both inside services and admin), networks(inside services, admin and networks), environment Then update the configurations.js file databaseConnectionString with your database user, password and database name.

-Migration code can be written in the db-setup file but...

-### TO BE UPDATED TO

-Migration code can be written as psql file inside the migration folder and run with npm run db-reset

 ### Available scripts

-To be updated
-next scripts:
-npm run db-reset
-npm run server-test
-npm run push-production

 ### to run the client `npm run client`